 Fairness is important to humans (mammals actually).
 But it is also emotional.
-There are three uses of the f-word: fair.

-2. when someone is asking you for proof of good faith, you can shift the focus and say you gave a fair offer.
+- When someone is asking you for proof of good faith, you can shift the focus and say you gave a fair offer.

 “How do we know you will not cheat us?